 Day 11.
 Sydney to Cairns: (3-nights)

 On arrival to Cairns, you will be transferred to your hotel.
 The major centre in Tropical North Queensland is Cairns, a popular gateway to the Great Barrier Reef.
 The city is fringed by lush rainforests and, to the north and south, are miles of white sandy beaches and turquoise oceans teeming with marine life.
 Alternative to stay in Cairns, you can stay in Palm Cove – a lovely beachside town where no building is more than 4 stories high or in Port Douglas, set among the rainforest with lovely beach access.

-Cruise on a high-speed catamaran to the Great Barrier Reef to snorkel or scuba dive Enjoy a reef presentation by a marine naturalist to learn more about the wonders of the reef and view the spectacular coral and tropical fish from a semi-submersible craft and glass bottom boat.
-Option to go snorkeling to view this natural living wonder up-close with snorkel equipment is available.
-Lunch is included
+Cruise on a high-speed catamaran to the Great Barrier Reef to snorkel or scuba dive (extra cost).
+Enjoy a reef presentation by a marine naturalist to learn more about the wonders of the reef and view the spectacular coral and tropical fish from a semi-submersible craft and glass bottom boat.
+Go snorkeling to view this natural living wonder up-close with snorkel equipment provided.
+Buffet lunch is included